-I needed to learn the secrets of living beyond blame when my life was suddenly defined by the consequences of a decision I made.
+In parenting workshops I often consider how I have needed to learn the secrets of living beyond blame when my life was suddenly defined by the consequences of a decision I made.

-Eight and a half years ago I woke in the middle of the night with a niggling sense of uncertainty.
+Years ago, I woke in the middle of the night with a niggling sense of uncertainty.
 Unable to settle I slunk out of bed and sat in a dark, newly decorated nursery.
-The faint orange glow of a street light edged around the curtains of our box room, like an artificial sunrise.
+The faint orange glow of a streetlight edged around the curtains of our box room, like an artificial sunrise.
 I sat in silence, surrounded by the lingering aroma of freshly covered paint and sense of new beginnings.
 Blanketed by the stillness of the midnight hour I stared at the cot opposite as it lay waiting for an inhabitant.
 My baby had kicked a Hot Chocolate resting on my bump a couple of hours earlier but now it lay silent and a seed of fear began to swell.

 That night I chose not to seek medical advice until the morning.
 The midwife I called later reassured me, as did hearing my baby’s heart beat.
 Further delays ensued when I arrived on the antenatal ward until I gave birth to my firstborn son by caesarian just after 2pm.
 The surgeon had declared she was 90% sure our baby would be fine but he managed to shun the odds and was born limp and not breathing.